sleyzerzon/datomic-browser/README.md

 Create and explore Datomic in-memory databases.

 A light, simple Datomic browser.
 It is an executable war, easily run using java -jar.
-You can create and manage Datomic in-memory database.
+You can create and manage Datomic in-memory databases.
 You can full text search over all of your entities.
 You can click through to referents and referrers.

 Prerequisites